Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Started to code the phone_book.py (1 of 6 programming challenges of my programming assignment).
 I have to only use direct addressing.
 I have the code almost done.
 I also have the pytest tests ready for tomorrow.

 **Thoughts:** A better day.
 I managed to do more.

+### Day 20: May 14, 2020 (Coding hash_chains.py)

+**Today's Progress**: Finished coding and submitting the phone_book.py problem.
+Now started working on the next, the hash_chains (2 of 6 programming challenges of my programming assignment).
+I’m asked to use a hash table with chaining for this.
+Implementing it is not that difficult but understanding the starting code given to me took a bit of time.
+Also recheck my git knowledge by trying to work locally.
+I don’t remember some details that I’ll work with tomorrow.

+**Thoughts:** A better day.
+It was very productive.
+Feeling good. :)